I think that everyone would agree, that dieting is by far the most difficult component of a fitness routine.

 A good rule of thumb to follow is – try your best to avoid foods that didn’t exist a thousand years ago.

-- Altering your total caloric balance will lead to weight loss or weight gain in the short term, but focusing only on calories is a horrible idea for long term sustainability
+- Altering your total caloric balance will lead to weight loss or weight gain over time

 - Proteins and Fats are essential macronutrients, eat them often and frequently